Lithium naphthalenide

-Lithium naphthalene is an organic salt with the chemical formula Li+[C10H8]−|auto=1.
+Lithium naphthalenide is an organic salt with the chemical formula Li+[C10H8]−|auto=1.
 In the research laboratory, it is used as a reductant in the synthesis of organic, organometallic, and inorganic chemistry.
 It is usually generated in situ.
 Lithium naphthalene crystallizes with ligands bound to Li+.
 The anion is a well-known example of an organic radical.

 Preparation and properties

 The compound is prepared by stirring the metallic lithium with naphthalene in an ethereal solvent, usually as tetrahydrofuran or dimethoxyethane.
 The resulting salt is dark green.
 The reaction of naphthalene with lithium can be accelerated by sonication.
 Methods for assaying lithium naphthalene have been developed as well.
 As a radical, its solutions show a strong EPR signal near g = 2.0.
-Its deep green color arises from absorptions at 463, 735 nm.
+Its deep green color arises from absorptions at 463±and nm.

 Several solvates of lithium naphthalene have been characterized by X-ray crystallography.
-The effects are subtle, the outer pair of HC–CH bonds contract by 3 pm and the other nine C–C bonds elongate by 2–3 pm.
-Net: reduction weakens the bonding.
+The effects are subtle, the outer pair of HC–CH bonds contract by 3 pm and the other nine C–C bonds elongate by 2 pm.
+Net reduction weakens the bonding.

 Reactions

 Reductant

-With a reduction potential near −2.5 V versus the normal hydrogen electrode, the naphthalene radical anion is a strong reducing agent.
+With a reduction potential near -2.5 V versus the normal hydrogen electrode, the naphthalene radical anion is a strong reducing agent.
 Lithium naphthalene has often been used to cleave carbon-heteroatom bonds.